 Create a new change

-If this is the first time it has seen the Change-Id mentioned in the commit message, Gerrit will create a new change for review.
+If no matching review is found, Gerrit will create a new change for review.

 Update an existing change

-If Gerrit has seen this Change-Id before, but has not yet seen this new commit object, Gerrit will add the new commit as a new patch set on the existing change.
+If a matching review is found, Gerrit will add the new commit as a new patch set on the existing change.

 Close an existing change

-If Gerrit has seen this Change-Id before, and the commit is being pushed directly into a branch, the existing change is updated with the new commit, and the change is closed and marked as merged.
+If a matching review is found, and the commit is being pushed directly to refs/heads/*, the existing change is updated with the new commit, and the change is closed and marked as merged.

 If a Change-Id line is not present in the commit message, Gerrit will automatically generate its own Change-Id and display it on the web.
 This line can be manually copied and inserted into an updated commit message if additional revisions to a change are required.